Home > Bankruptcy >

 Who Is Eligible for Chapter 7 Bankruptcy?

 Even if you are in dire financial straits, Chapter 7 may not be for you.
 Applicants must clear assorted hurdles before a bankruptcy court approves the filing.
-Among them:
+Among the Chapter 7 bankruptcy requirements are:

-• Also as mentioned above, filers must undergo a test of financial scrutiny.
-Either your average monthly income for the previous six months must be less than the median income for a household of the same size in your state; or you must pass a means test to determine whether you have sufficient disposable income to make partial payments to unsecured creditors.
+- As we mentioned earlier, filers must undergo a test of financial scrutiny.
+Either your average monthly income for the previous six months must be less than the median income for a household of the same size in your state, or you must pass a means test to determine whether you have sufficient disposable income to make partial payments to unsecured creditors.

 Filing for bankruptcy may well be the right choice.
 But the successful discharging of your debts will weigh heavily on your financial future for several years.
 Don’t be hasty.
 Make certain you have scrutinized the five warning signs before you make your final choice.